nodejs/node/doc/api/esm.md

 their package.

-If both `"exports"` and `"main"` are defined, the `"exports"` field takes precedence over `"main"`.
-It is important to note that `"exports"` are not specific to ES modules or CommonJS; `"main"` will be overridden by `"exports"` if it exists.
+If both `"exports"` and `"main"` are defined, the `"exports"` field takes precedence over `"main"`. `"exports"` are not specific to ES modules or CommonJS; `"main"` will be overridden by `"exports"` if it exists.
 As such `"main"` cannot be used as a fallback for CommonJS but it can be used as a fallback for legacy versions of Node.js that do not support the `"exports"` field.

 [Conditional Exports][] can be used within `"exports"` to define different package entry points per environment, including whether the package is referenced via `require` or via `import`.
 For more information about supporting both CommonJS and ES Modules in a single package please consult [the dual CommonJS/ES module packages section][].

 **Warning**: Introducing the `"exports"` field prevents consumers of a package from using any entry points that are not defined, including the `package.json`